-30.10 Strongly Objective Tied Contacts
+30.14 Strongly Objective Tied Contacts

-In implicit calculations, non-physical results observed when some tied contact formulations are combined with automatic single point constraints on solid element rotational degrees of freedom (AUTOSPC on CONTROL_IMPLICIT_SOLVER) have motivated an extension in this context.
-A goal is to provide a universal tied contact formulation in implicit that works well in most situations, thus preventing the user from having to think too hard about which interface is best suited for the application at hand.
-To this end, a small selection of tied interfaces have been singled out that all represent this universal contact, these are
+In implicit calculations, nonphysical results have been observed when some tied contact formulations are combined with automatic single point constraints on solid element rotational degrees of freedom (AUTOSPC on CONTROL_IMPLICIT_SOLVER).
+This issue has motivated us to add an optional strongly objective extension to some tied contacts.
+Strongly objective means the forces and moments transform correctly under superposed rigid body motions in a single implicit time step.
+The chosen contact types for this extension provide a universal tied contact formulation in implicit that works well in most situations.
+Thus, with the available types, you should not have to figure out which interface is best suited for the application.
+We selected the following contacts: